ebinjosey/beginnerProjects/README.md

 # 🧪 beginnerProjects

-This repository is a collection of small beginner-friendly projects I'm building as I continue learning HTML, CSS, and JavaScript.
+This repository is a collection of small beginner-friendly projects I'm building as I continue learning and experimenting with new languages.

 Each project lives in its own folder and is fully self-contained, with its own assets and functionality.